Salt & Wind Travel

 Heading north from Piazza del Duomo, on Via dei Servi, you’ll reach the Piazza Santissima Annunziata, named for the church with the same name.
 This Piazza also hosts the Museo degli Innocenti, an excellent museum with a rooftop restaurant with incredible city views.
 On the downside, this piazza is home to a large population of Rom people who sleep in this piazza at night, which can make some travelers uncomfortable.

-This area is a bit farther from the principal attractions as it’s the farthest (busy) northern point of the tourist center.
+This area is a bit farther from the principal attractions, as it’s the farthest (and busiest) northern point of the tourist center.
 However, it’s close to the Accademia Gallery and Piazza San Marco.
-Piazza San Marco has a beautiful church worth visiting, and it’s also where most busses Gallery connecting outside of Florence is accessible.
+Piazza San Marco has a beautiful church worth visiting, and it’s also where most buses to the Gallery, connecting outside of Florence, are accessible.

 Pros: Easily accessible by bus, easy to get to Fiesole and other points